 The unit predicate is given by $\funid\ [i,j] = \delta\, i\, j$, as in Section~\ref{sec:segments-intervals}.
 Intuitively it holds precisely of any point interval.
 Finally, the ITL semantics of the iteration $p^*$, according to which $\sem{p^*}$ holds on interval $x$ if $\sem{p}$ holds on each interval that results from a finite decomposition of $x$, can be derived from iteration in the target quantale.
 As the incidence algebra of finite intervals over $\mathbb{N}$ is locally finite, the idempotent semiring, which forms a tight ITL semantics as well as a subalgebra of the quantale described by \refprop{P:itl}(\ref{P:itl-fin}), can be extended to a Kleene algebra to model iteration of ITL predicates.
 In sum, the convolution algebras of a tight convolution-based semantics for ITL predicates over finite intervals are therefore Kleene algebras.

-In the presence of semi-infinite intervals $\Sinf(\nat)$, the boolean operations are interpreted as outlined, but chops $p\fatsemi q$ are interpreted differently, and the incidence algebra is no longer locally finite.
-Now, by the standard ITL semantics, either $\sem{p}$ is evaluated over the entire infinite interval $x$, or else the infinite interval $x$ is split into a finite prefix $y$ and an infinite suffix $z$, as in Section~\ref{sec:algebr-semi-infin1}, and predicate $\sem{p}$ is evaluated over $y$, and predicate $\sem{q}$ over $z$.
+In the presence of semi-open intervals $\Sinf(\nat)$, the boolean operations are interpreted as outlined, but chop $p\fatsemi q$ is interpreted differently, and the incidence algebra is no longer locally finite.
+Now, by the standard ITL semantics, either $\sem{p}$ is evaluated over the entire infinite interval $x$, or the infinite interval $x$ is split into a finite prefix $y$ and an infinite suffix $z$, as in Section~\ref{sec:algebr-semi-infin1}, and predicate $\sem{p}$ is evaluated over $y$, and predicate $\sem{q}$ over $z$.
 This corresponds precisely to the treatment of infinite segments in Example~\ref{ex:infinite-fusion}(\ref{ex:infinite-fusion-inf}).
-Hence, also for infinite intervals, $ \sem{p \ch q} = \sem{p}\Conv \sem{q}$, that is, chop is convolution, as desired.
-In this case, Proposition~\ref{P:itl}(\ref{P:itl-fin-inf}), the loose algebraic ITL semantics is provided by a weak quantale.
-Tighter semantics in terms of weak semirings and Kleene algebras, which may arise as subalgebras, require further investigation.
+Hence, also for infinite intervals, $ \sem{p \ch q} = \sem{p}\Conv \sem{q}$---chop is convolution, as desired.
+In this case, for Proposition~\ref{P:itl}(\ref{P:itl-fin-inf}), the loose algebraic ITL semantics is provided by a weak quantale.
+Tighter semantics in terms of weak semirings and Kleene algebras, which may arise as subalgebras, require further work.
 Finally, the restriction to finite intervals of the form $(x,0)$ as in Example~\ref{ex:infinite-fusion}(\ref{ex:infinite-fusion-fin}) displays the embedding $\lambda x.\ (x,0)$ into the subquantale $\calQ^{\FIN\sddot X^\calP}$.